CSheesley/brownfield-of-dreams/README.md

 # Brownfield Of Dreams

+Brownfield of Dreams was a paired project between @CSheesley and @N-Flint, during Mod 3 at the Turing School of Software & Design.

+Ori
 This is the base repo for a brownfield project used at Turing for Backend Mod 3.

 Project Spec and Evaluation Rubric: https://github.com/turingschool-examples/brownfield-of-dreams